yegor256/blog/_drafts/_java9.md

 they include many interesting features.
 However, I think that not everything is as good as Oracle and Java adepts [seem to picture it](https://www.reddit.com/r/programming/comments/71ls99/java_9_released/).
-I see three trends in the Java world, which are good, bad, and ugly respectively.
+I see three trends in the Java world, which are good, bad, and ugly, respectively.
 Let's start with the good one.

 <!--more-->